Save thousands on vehicle repairs with Endurance.

 When Is the Best Time to Buy a Car?

-If you need to start the car buying process sooner than later and can’t wait for the high prices of now to drop, there are still ways you can save money when buying a new vehicle during the year with various deals and incentives.
+If you need to start the car-buying process sooner rather than later and can’t wait for the high prices of now to drop, there are still ways you can save money when buying a new vehicle during the year with various deals and incentives.

 Near the End of the Month

 Generally, car prices at the end of a month tend to go down due to sales goals.
-Car dealerships and individual salespersons have goals that they aim to meet regarding car sales that are typically sent monthly.
+Car dealerships and individual salespersons have goals that they aim to meet regarding car sales, which are typically set monthly.
 Therefore, sellers are incentivized to offer a discount at the end of the month if they are attempting to reach a goal.
 Be aware, however, that this isn’t always a sure thing depending on the dealership and salesperson.

 Around Memorial Day

 Memorial Day is one of the most famous times of the year for dealership savings.
-During this period, you can (potentially) expect anywhere between 5-8% to be knocked off of the manufacturer’s suggested retail price (MSRP).
-For a $30,000 car, this could equate to $1,500-$2,400 in savings!
-And for simply waiting to purchase a new vehicle until this time of year, those savings are difficult to beat.
+During this period, you can potentially expect lower prices on the manufacturer’s suggested retail price (MSRP) and lower interest on financing.
+Simply waiting to purchase a new vehicle until this time of year might be worth it.

-At first glance, October may seem like a strange month for finding a good deal on a vehicle, but it begins to make more sense when looking at the typical lifecycle of vehicles.
-October is often a time when automakers begin introducing the following year’s model.
-When this happens, prices are driven down on the vehicle for the current model year.
-Therefore, using the current year as an example, you can get a new 2022 model year vehicle for a lower price simply because the 2023 model has started to roll off production lines and into dealership lots.
+At first glance, October may seem like an odd month to find a good deal on a vehicle, but it makes more sense when you consider the typical lifecycle of vehicles.
+Fall is often when automakers begin introducing the following year’s models.
+When this happens, prices on the current model year vehicle are driven down.
+Therefore, using the current year as an example, you can get a new 2026 model-year vehicle at a lower price in October because the 2027 models will start rolling off production lines and onto dealership lots.

-It is no surprise that both Black Friday and New Year are on this list for the best times to purchase a new vehicle.
-Black Friday is simply infamous around the United States for savings, and New Year’s takes the October discount concept to new heights as dealerships strive to reach sales goals and get all prior year units off the lot before the new year.
+It is no surprise that both Black Friday and the New Year are on this list for the best times to purchase a new vehicle.
+Black Friday is simply infamous across the United States for savings, and New Year’s takes the October discount concept to new heights as dealerships strive to reach sales goals and get all prior-year units off the lot before the new year.

 Avoid Expensive Car Repair Bills with Endurance

 With the various issues impacting the new and used car market, it may be some time before you find yourself behind another vehicle.
-But whether it’s your current car or a new one, without an active factory warranty, any repairs and breakdowns you face will be left to you to pay for.
+But whether it’s your current car or a new one, without an active factory warranty, any repairs or breakdowns you face will be your responsibility to pay for.
 And with the price of a new vehicle higher than ever, you’ll want to save as much as possible, and Endurance can help.

-Like a car’s factory coverage, any Endurance auto protection plan is designed to protect you and your vehicle from unexpected breakdowns and repairs.
-But unlike a manufacturer’s warranty or even an extended warranty from your automaker, with Endurance, you can enjoy breakdown protection while also receiving some great perks and savings.
-For example, with Endurance, you can take your vehicle to any certified repair shop or mechanic for repairs, meaning if you’re at home or hundreds of miles away on a road trip, you can get the help you need.
+Endurance vehicle service contracts are designed to protect you and your vehicle from unexpected breakdowns and repairs.
+Unlike a manufacturer’s warranty or even an extended warranty from your automaker, with Endurance, you can enjoy breakdown protection while also receiving some great perks and savings.
+For example, with Endurance, you can take your vehicle to any certified repair shop or mechanic for repairs, meaning if you’re away from home on a road trip, you can still get the help you need.

-And if you find yourself stuck on the side of the road, don’t worry, as you’ll have roadside assistance and towing available 24/7, including being right at your fingertips with the exclusive Endurance Mobile app.
+And if you find yourself stuck on the side of the road, don’t worry, as you’ll have roadside assistance and towing available 24/7, including being right at your fingertips with the Endurance Customer Portal.
 But that’s not all, as you’ll also automatically receive trip interruption coverage and rental car reimbursements to help you get back on the road fast.
-You’ll also enjoy some Endurance Elite Benefits, including complete tire coverage and even total loss protection, just by being an Endurance customer.
+You can also enjoy some Elite Benefits, including complete tire coverage, windshield repair, key fob replacement, and more, available for activation with any contract.*

 Get started with a FREE quote.